-- after one year withdraw your investment (excluding the member tax credit amount and any Australian sourced amounts); or - transfer your investment (excluding member tax credit amount) to a foreign authorised superannuation scheme.
+- " after one year withdraw your investment (excluding the Government contribution amount and any Australian sourced amounts); or - " at any time after emigration transfer your investment (excluding Government contribution amount) to a foreign authorised superannuation scheme.

-In both circumstances, we'll repay your member tax credit amount to the Government.
+In both circumstances, we'll repay your Government contribution amount to the Government.
 Any Australian sourced amounts will remain in the Fisher Funds TWO KiwiSaver Scheme.